 Think there’s nothing at the Minnesota State Fair for the gluten-free/vegans of the world?
 Guess again!
 There may be other reasons you want to avoid the fair, but don’t let lack of food options be one of them.

 There are usually a few new gluten-free fair foods each year, but they typically also contain dairy, meat, or are a dried out, hot mess.
-After attending the fair for four years with food restrictions, I wanted to share some go-to gluten-free, dairy-free, meat-free options.
+After attending the fair for years with food restrictions, I wanted to share some go-to gluten-free, dairy-free, vegetarian options.

 Best Gluten-Free, Vegan Foods at the Minnesota State Fair